Fall 2019 Session

-*Tuition includes unlimited classes at Sacred Sounds Yoga starting December 9 through January 9 with non–refundable $150 deposit.
+*Tuition includes one month of unlimited classes at Sacred Sounds Yoga starting December 7 with non–refundable $150 deposit.

-To reserve your slot, email us at firstname.lastname@example.org.
-Submit your non-refundable $150 deposit below, which is due when you reserve your slot.
+To reserve your spot, email us at firstname.lastname@example.org.
+Submit your non-refundable $150 deposit using the link at the top of the page, which is due when you reserve your spot.